-A transfer student is a student registering to attend THS after the school year starts.
+A transfer student is defined as a student who is registering to attend THS after the school year has started.
 Students who are transfer students fall under these guidelines:

-- If a student registers at THS with half the quarter remaining, the grades sent from the prior school and half the quarter grades from THS will be averaged for the total grade. - If a student registers at THS after half of the quarter is over the grades sent from the prior school will be the student's grades for that quarter.
+- If a student registers at THS with half the quarter remaining the grades sent from the prior school and half the quarter grades from THS will be averaged for the total grade for the student. - If a student registers at THS after half of the quarter is over the grades sent from the prior school will be the student's grades for that quarter.